 The Company recognizes an impairment in the carrying value of long-lived assets when the expected future undiscounted cash flows derived from the assets are less than its carrying value.
-For the years ended December 31, 2005, 2004 and 2003, the Company recorded no impairment charge related to long-lived assets.
+For the year ended December 31, 2006 the Company recorded a \$0.6 million impairment charge related to long-lived assets at the Plaquemine, LA facility.
+For the years ended December 31, 2005 and 2004, the Company recorded no impairment charge related to long-lived assets.
 However, if conditions in the industry were to deteriorate significantly, the Company could determine that certain of its assets were impaired and the Company would then be required to write-off all or a portion of the costs for such assets.
-Any significant write-offs would adversely affect the Company's balance sheet and results of operations.

-Depreciation and amortization of other property, plant and equipment is provided on a straight-line basis over their estimated useful lives, with the exception of landfill and deep injection well assets which are depreciated on a units-of-consumption basis.
-Leasehold improvements are capitalized and amortized over the shorter of the life of the lease or the improvements.
+Depreciation and amortization of other property, plant and equipment is provided on a straight-line basis over their estimated useful lives, with the exception of landfill assets which are depreciated on a units-of-consumption basis.
+Leasehold improvements are capitalized and amortized over the shorter of the life of the lease or the asset.